eugene-khyst/spring-data-examples/jpa-fetching-strategies/README.md

 The first query will selected root entities only, and each associated collection will be selected with additional query.
 So persistence provider generates N+1 SQL queries, where N is a number of root entities in result list of user query.

-The _JOIN_ strategy makes JPA implementation fetch associated collection in the same SQL query root entity is selected using `LEFT JOIN</code> operator in generated SQL.
+The _JOIN_ strategy makes JPA implementation fetch associated collection in the same SQL query root entity is selected using `LEFT JOIN` operator in generated SQL.
 Often this strategy is better from performance point of view, especially when there are large number of root entities in result list.
-There are several ways to force persistence provider to use _JOIN_ fetching strategy: `JOIN FETCH</code> JPQL operator, `fetch</code> method of `Root</code> class (Criteria API), entity graphs introduced in JPA 2.1.
+There are several ways to force persistence provider to use _JOIN_ fetching strategy: `JOIN FETCH` JPQL operator, `fetch` method of `Root` class (Criteria API), entity graphs introduced in JPA 2.1.

 There are some pitfalls of _JOIN_ fetching strategy.